ssantee/fast-page/README.md

 ## Overview

-Repository to house infrastructure and application code for the fast-page project.
+Repository to house infrastructure and application code for the LinkLeveled project.

 The project will create infrastructure for an app, including:
 - Public-facing S3 site